Josephine Decker: Career

 In September, 2014, it was announced that Butter on the Latch and Thou Wast Mild and Lovely had been picked up for a theatrical and VOD distribution by Cinelicious Pics with a planned release set for November, 2014.

-Decker has also appeared as an actor in many independent films, including Joe Swanberg's Uncle Kent, Onur Tukel's Richard's Wedding, Saturday Morning Mystery, the romantic tragedy Loves Her Gun, and Stephen Cone's Black Box.In November 2015, Decker served on the Jury of the 33rd Torino Film Festival.
+Decker has also appeared as an actor in many independent films, including Joe Swanberg's Uncle Kent, Onur Tukel's Richard's Wedding, Saturday Morning Mystery, the romantic tragedy Loves Her Gun, and Stephen Cone's Black Box.In November 2015, Decker served on the jury of the 33rd Torino Film Festival.
 The festival had paid tribute to her work in the Onde section in 2014.

 Decker co-directed with Zefrey Throwell the 2017 documentary Flames.
 As Deadline put it, "Shot over the course of five years, the project charts the immensely passionate and profound relationship between the two artists, watching the spectacular romance, excitement and adventure of their relationship at its peak, and the fallout as Decker and Throwell clash, falling out of love with each other."

 Decker’s third feature film, Madeline's Madeline, screened at the Sundance and Berlin film festivals in early 2018.
 It features Molly Parker and Miranda July, and introduces 19-year-old Helena Howard as a troubled acting student whose "class exercises become increasingly immersive and personal".

 In 2020, Neon distributed Decker's feature Shirley, inspired by the life of author Shirley Jackson.
 The film starred Elisabeth Moss and Michael Stuhlbarg, and was produced by Christine Vachon and executive produced by Martin Scorsese.
 On RogerEbert.com, critic Sheila O'Malley called it Decker's "most ambitious film to date."

 In a change of pace, Decker directed the coming-of-age drama The Sky is Everywhere, which was released in 2022 by Apple+ and A24.
 In an interview, Decker said, "I think I was really ready to make something that was a little lighter and had more lightness and less gritty, dark, violent, sexual.
 Probably for my next movie, I’ll go back into it hard, but this was a nice little respite."

-Performance art

-In May 2010, Decker attended the last day of Marina Abramović's retrospective The Artist Is Present at MoMA.
-As she sat down across from Abramovic, Decker immediately disrobed and stood naked in the middle of the museum until seven security guards escorted her out over the museum’s no-nudity policy.

-Decker declared that her goal was to be "as vulnerable to [Abramovic] as she constantly makes herself to us."

 Influences

-Decker cites as influences the films Antichrist (2009), Black Swan (2010), Eternal Sunshine of the Spotless Mind (2004), Silent Light (2007), and Days of Heaven (1978), the book East of Eden, director Joe Swanberg and frequent collaborator Sarah Small.
+Decker cites Antichrist, Days of Heaven, Eternal Sunshine of the Spotless Mind, and Silent Light as her primary influences, as well as the novel East of Eden, director Joe Swanberg, and frequent collaborator Sarah Small.
+She cited Black Swan as a particular influence on Butter on the Latch.